prabhat-suresh/CppBootcamp/vishesh/README.md

 ensure you have selenium installed, else do pip install selenium you won't need to install the chrome drivers for selenium i have included them in the directory

+> [!OS issues]
-For linux (default) you just need to run the python file For windows decomment line number 56 and comment line number 58 to run it.
+> For linux (default) you just need to run the python file
+> For windows decomment line number 56 and comment line number 58 to run it.